-Student loan refinancing is the (somewhat elusive) process by which a borrower can obtain a lower interest rate on their student loans, often by taking out a new student loan from a different lender.
-If this new loan comes with a lower interest rate and more favorable repayment terms, the borrower may save a good deal of money, both on a monthly basis and in total over the course of repayment.
+Student loan refinancing is the process by which a borrower can obtain a lower interest rate on their student loans, usually by taking out a new student loan that pays off the old one.
+If this new loan comes with a lower interest rate and better repayment terms, the borrower may save substantially, both on a monthly basis and in total.